-The first attempt at colonisation in New Zealand was made in 1825, by an expedition under the command of Captain Herd, who bought two islands in the Hauraki Gulf, and a strip of land at Hokianga.
-The attempt failed, owing to the savage character of the natives.
-Subsequently, a settlement having grown up at what is now called Russell, in the Bay of Islands, in consequence of the frequent visits of whaling-vessels, Mr. Busby, in 1833, was appointed British Resident there.

-In 1839 a Company organised in England, styled the "New Zealand Land Company," despatched a preliminary expedition to New Zealand for the purpose of treating with the natives for the purchase of land.
-They arrived in September of the same year, and established themselves at Port Nicholson, and on January 21st, 1840, the first body of immigrants arrived.
-On January 29th, Captain Hobson, R.N., arrived at the Bay of Islands, and on the following day the islands were placed under British rule, and became a dependency of New South Wales.
-On May 21st of the same year the whole of the islands were declared under the sovereignty of Great Britain, and on the 3rd May, 1841, New Zealand was established a separate Colony.
-Five immigrant-ships arrived in 1840, and settlements were made at Wellington and Auckland.
-By the treaty of Waitangi, which was signed on February 5th, 1840, the native chiefs ceded the sovereignty of the islands to the British Disturbances, however, soon occurred betwen the Maoris and the white settlers, and for about a quarter of a century matters were in a more or less unsettled state.
-The chief events may be thus summarised:-The Wairau massacres occurred in June, 1843; rising headed by Honi Heki in July, 1844; rebellion of Wiremu Kingi in March, 1860; general war with the Maoris commenced in 1863; serious British reverses, including the Gate Pah disaster, in 1864; outbreak of the Hau-hau heresy in March, 1865; death of the chief, William Thompson, which practically closed the war, in 1867; rebellion under Te Kooti in November, 1868, which was not finally quelled until July, 1870; submission of the Maori King to the British Government in February, 1875.
-Constitutional Government was conferred on New Zealand in 1853, and a system by which the local governing power was vested in Provincial Councils, presided over by elective superintendents, continued till November 1876, when it was abolished by an Act of the General Assembly, and Parliament took over the administration of all affairs other than local.
-The Constitution provides for two Houses of Legislature, as in the other Australasian Colonies.
+The first attempt at colonisation in New Zealand was made in 1825, by an expedition under the command of Captain Herd, who bought two islands in the Hauraki Gulf and a strip of land at Hokianga, but the attempt failed, owing to the savage character of the natives.
+Subsequently, a settlement having grown up at what is now called Russell, in the Bay of Islands, in consequence of the frequent visits of whalingvessels, Mr. Busby, in 1833, was appointed British Resident there.
+In 1839 the New Zealand Land Company, which had been promoted in England, despatched a preliminary expedition to New Zealand for the purpose of treating with the natives for the purchase of land. members of this expedition arrived in September of the same year, and established themselves at Port Nicholson; and on the 21st January, 1840, the first body of immigrants arrived.
+Eight days later, Captain Hobson, R.N., arrived at the Bay of Islands, and on the following day the islands were placed under British rule, and became a dependency of New South Wales.
+On the 21st May of the same year the whole of the islands were declared to be under the sovereignty of Great Britain, and on the 3rd May, 1841, New Zealand was established a separate Five immigrant-ships arrived in 1840, and settlements were made at Wellington and Auckland.
+By the treaty of Waitangi, which was signed on the 5th February, 1840, the native chiefs ceded the sovereignty of the islands to the British Crown.
+Disturbances, however, soon occurred between the Maoris and the white settlers, and for about a quarter of a century matters were in a more or less unsettled The chief events may be thus summarised:-The Wairau massacres occurred in June, 1843; rising headed by Honi Heki in July, 1844; rebellion of Wiremu Kingi in March, 1860; general war with the Maoris commenced in 1863; serious British reverses, including the Gate Pah disaster, in 1864; outbreak of the Hau-hau heresy in March, 1865; death of the chief, William Thompson, which practically closed the war, in 1867; rebellion under Te Kooti in November, 1868, which was not finally quelled until July, 1870; submission of the Maori King to the British Government in February, 1875.
+Constitutional Government was conferred on New Zealand in 1853, and a system by which the local governing power was vested in Provincial Councils, presided over by elective superintendents, continued until November, 1876, when it was abolished by an Act of the General Assembly, and Parliament took over the administration of all affairs other than those of a local character.
+The Constitution provides for two Houses of Legislature, as in the other Australasian colonies.
 The first session of the General Assembly was opened on the 27th May, 1854, but the members of the Executive were not responsible to Parliament.
-The first Ministers under a system of Responsible Government were appointed on the 18th April, 1856.
-In February, 1865, Wellington was established as the seat of Government, and has remained so ever since.
+The first Ministers under a system of Responsible Government were appointed on the 18th April, In February, 1865, Wellington was established as the seat of government, and has remained so ever since.